-- Write for ten minutes.
+- Write for 10 minutes.
 More is unnecessary; less is not enough time to find unexpected ideas.

-- Don’t stop writing once you start.
+Don’t stop and start.
+The value comes from writing uninterrupted for 10 minutes.
 Keep pushing your brain to come up with one more idea and one more idea.
 That is when you find interesting and even surprising stuff.

-Four types of prewriting are explained here: Freewriting, Questioning, Listing, and Clustering.
+Types of prewriting explained here include Freewriting, Questioning, Listing, and Clustering.
 Try them all, then use the technique that works best for your thinking process or for the specific assignment you’ve been given.

-Listing is like Freewriting, but instead of writing across the page, you write from top to bottom, listing topics or details, one after another, without trying to sort or organize.
+Listing is like Freewriting, but instead of writing across the page, you go from top to bottom, listing topics or details, one after another, without trying to sort or organize.

-Here is an example of Listing.
+Here is an example of Listing on the topic of “the media.”
 Notice the ideas bounce from one to another, then off in a different direction.
-That’s the point: to get as many ideas on the page as possible.
+The point is to get as many ideas on the page as possible.

 After you finish, read over what you wrote.
-Find a few things that stand out as a narrower topic that might make a good essay.
+Find a few things that might make a good essay.
 Circle them.

 Who?
 What?
 When?
 Where?
 Why?
 How?